Wakoma/Lokal/README.md

 We provide ansible playbooks to prepare the target machine (either remote or localhost).
 Services themselves are packed as docker containers and are managed by docker-compose.

-# How do I try it out?
+## How do I try it out?

-First, you need `ansible` installation.
+Lokal is installed using `ansible`.
 We recommend version `>=2.11`.
-It is a python package so alternatively, you can use `pip` to install it.
+Ansible is a python package so alternatively, you can use `pip` to install it.
 Otherwise (since ansible does not work on windows) you are free to use our docker container, that contains ansible with all necessary modules.
 ```bash
 docker build -t lokal:latest .
 docker run --rm -itv ${PWD}:/lokal lokal:latest
 ```
-This will give you a bash terminal where you can access local files and run all commands described below.
+This will give you a bash terminal where you can access lokal files and run all commands described below.
 __This is just a "client" that you use to actually install Lokal on your server.
 It is not Lokal installation.__

 Next, you need a fresh ubuntu server to run Lokal on.
 In order to install Lokal, you need to know the IP and root password of your server.
-Have an SSH key ready as well.
+Have your SSH key ready as well.

-First, create a new file in `hosts/` folder.
+First, create a new file in `Lokal/hosts/` folder.
 I use server's nickname without any suffix.
-This file will contain the IP, domain and other details about your server so Lokal can setup correctly.
+This file will contain the IP, domain and other details about your server so Lokal can be setup correctly.
 It needs to be in
 YAML format so you can specify services in this nice way.
 The minimal example is bellow

 ```YAML